 Girls Rock Campaign Boston is a proud member of the:

 The Girls Rock Camp Alliance is an international membership network of youth-centered arts and social justice organizations.
-We provide resources and space for community building to our membership in order to build a strong movement for collective liberation.
+The GRCA provides resources and space for community building to their membership in order to build a strong movement for collective liberation.
 Learn more at www.girlsrockcampalliance.org.